Vai al contenuto principale

 the Single-molecule array (Simoa) technology, but recently the Ella automated immunoassay system (Ella) has been proposed as a valid alternative, allowing the evaluation of a higher number of samples, in less time and with overall lower costs.

-In veterinary medicine, normal plasma NfL concentration and its correlation with age, stature and body weight have been established in dogs.
-Moreover, the diagnostic and monitoring role of NfL has been evaluated in course of canine meningoencephalitis of unknown origin and certain neurodegenerative disorders, while no studies have been conducted in cattle.
+In veterinary medicine, normal plasma Nf-L concentration and its correlation with age, stature and body weight have been established in dogs.
+Moreover, the diagnostic and monitoring role of Nf-L has been evaluated on serum/plasma in course of canine structural brain disorders, epilepsy and certain neurodegenerative disorders, while no studies have been conducted in cattle.

 Aims